berkeleybop/berkeleybop.github.io/best_practice.md

            - core logic (extract into separate lib with tests)
            - ETL
            - anything that should be run in a pipeline
-       - all notebooks must be reproducible
+       - all notebooks MUST be reproducible
            - check small files into github
            - reproducible Makefile or snakemake for obtaining other files
            - ideally test all notebooks via gh-actions